Svenlaa/svenlaa.com/playground/loggo/readme.md

 Want to add some custom styles to your profile???

-Fork this repo, and submit a PR like [this one](https://github.com/TodePond/TodePondDotCom/pull/12)
+Fork this repo, add your style to `user-styles.css`, then submit a PR like [this one](https://github.com/TodePond/TodePondDotCom/pull/12)